yui-u/emerge-chord-function/README.md

 ## Samples of Our Trained Models
 Samples of our trained models can be found at: [trained_models](trained_models)

+## Note
+Although the resulting values are similar, the latest code changes the way perplexity is averaged in the evaluation.
+For more information on this, see Appendix B of my [thesis](http://hdl.handle.net/10119/18139).

 ## License and Reference
 MIT License: [LICENSE](LICENSE)